The Eyes of Heisenberg: Plot

-Ch.
-16: The Tuyere receives a field report from Max Allgood.
+The Tuyere receives a field report from Allgood.
 Calapine, growing suspicious of his behavior, scans him with her instruments, discovering that he has accepted Cyborg implants.
 Enraged, she kills him remotely.
-Calapine and Schruille decide to run Tachy-Security themselves, finding themselves oddly stimulated by the prospect of an even more active involvement in violence.
+Calapine and Schruille decide to henceforth run Tachy-Security themselves, finding themselves oddly stimulated by the prospect of an even more active involvement in violence.
 Potter is revealed to have died offstage in Seatac.
 Calapine and Nourse both require treatment for enzyme imbalance.

-Ch.
-17: The occupants of the cabin decide that the apathetic Svengaard cannot be trusted, and should be killed.
+The occupants of the cabin decide that the apathetic Svengaard cannot be trusted, and should be killed.
 Harvey asks him if he wants to live; Svengaard suddenly finds that he does.
-He offers to care for the Durant's child, an offer Harvey accepts as he does not trust the cyborgs Boumard and Igan.
+He offers to care for the Durant's child, an offer Harvey accepts as he does not trust Boumard and Igan.
 The security forces of the Optimen surround the house and disarm (literally) Glisson.

-Ch.
-18: The Tuyere debate what to do with the prisoners.
-They speculate that, if the infection of viability spreads, wiping out all the Folk and starting over is not out of the question.
-They decide to have the prisoners brought to themselves for interrogation.

-Ch.
-19: A full assembly of Optimen meet in the Hall of Counsel.
-The prisoners are brought in, immobilized in a solid block.
-The Optimen begin to feel odd emotions, spiraling into greater and greater instability.
-Glisson asserts that reintroducing them to firsthand violence was a Cyborg ploy to destabilize the delicate equilibrium of the Optiman mind, and that the Cyborgs have won.
-A semi-hysterical Calapine converses with the prisoners, verging on killing them, but abruptly releases them instead.
+The Tuyere debate what to do with the prisoners.
+They speculate that, if the infection of viability spreads, wiping out all the Folk and starting over would not be out of the question.
+They decide to have the prisoners brought before themselves for interrogation.
+A full assembly of Optimen meet in the Hall of Counsel.
+The prisoners are brought in, immobilized in a solid block of transparent plastic.
+The assembled Optimen begin to feel odd emotions, which spiral into greater and greater instability.
+Glisson asserts that reintroducing them to firsthand violence had been a Cyborg ploy to destabilize the delicate equilibrium of the Optiman mind, and that the Cyborgs have won.
+A semi-hysterical Calapine converses with the prisoners, verges on killing them, then abruptly releases them instead.
 The Optimen descend into insanity; several, including Schruille, are killed in a stampede.
 The former prisoners try to help.

-Ch.
-20: Calapine and the former prisoners discuss the new status quo.
-Glisson's gloating is cut off when a biological solution is proposed.
-Svengaard thinks that he will be able to stabilize the Optimen, and introduce the beneficial mutations of the Durant embryo on a wide scale, giving the Folk a lifespan of at least 12,000 to 15,000 years—longevity without the pernicious ossification of immortality.
+Calapine and the former prisoners discuss the new status quo.
+Glisson's gloating is cut off when a biological solution is proposed: Svengaard believes that he will be able to stabilize the Optimen, and introduce the beneficial mutations of the Durant embryo on a wide scale, giving the Folk a lifespan of at least 12,000 to 15,000 years—longevity without the pernicious ossification of immortality.
 The novel concludes on a note of guarded optimism.